Decay Properties of Spatial Molecular Orbitals: Abstract

 \section{Abstract}

 {Using properties of the Fourier transform we prove that if a Hartree-Fock molecular spatial orbital is in $L_1(\IR^3)$, then it decays to zero as its argument diverges to infinity.
-The proof is rigorous, elementary, and short.}
+The proof is rigorous, elementary and short.
+Our result implies that occupied orbitals with positive eigenvalues will decay to zero provided they are in $L_1$. }